 - In the Name field, specify a unique name for your provider.
 You need to reuse this name in the Node configuration.

 - In the Label field, create a label only if you need to create multiple speech services from the same vendor.
-Then, use the label in your application to specify which service to use.
+Then, in your application, use the label to specify which service to use.

 - Activate the Use for text-to-speech setting to use this provider as a TTS vendor.
 Enter the TTS HTTP URL of the server where your custom vendor is deployed.

 - Activate the Use for speech-to-text setting to use this provider as an STT vendor.
-Enter the STT websocket URL of the server where your custom vendor is deployed.
+Enter the STT WebSocket URL of the server where your custom vendor is deployed.

 - In the Authentication Token field, enter the key that you get from your TTS or STT vendor to set up a connection.